 Once home to corporate-oriented business and manufacturing, the Flatiron District is now one of Manhattan’s most glorious and coveted living spaces.
 The atmosphere is alive and thriving here, with the electric influence of Broadway, New York University, and the New School within arm’s reach at all times.
 Families and singles looking for a new home with culture, character, and convenient subway connections to Brooklyn, Queens, the Upper East Side, and many other jewels of New York now clamor to become a part of this in-vogue neighborhood.

-If you’re looking to take up residence in a blossoming neighborhood, check out the Flatiron District.
+If you’re looking to take up residence in a progressive neighborhood, check out the Flatiron District.